EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 1. The date of analysis

-2. Traceability approach (Full Chain of Custody or Declaration in Excess at organizational/regional level)
+2. Traceability approach (Full Chain of Custody or Declaration in Excess)

 3. Number of plots analyzed with ‘no or negligible deforestation risk’ (including a link to or file with geolocation dataset in the required format)